Class Schedule

 What do I need to do before class?
 What do I bring with me to class?

 • Complete the BLS HeartCode online program by emailing RSTC@pennstatehealth.psu.edu or 717-531-1834 and requesting the online program (employees only).
-IF YOU ARRIVE WITHOUT YOUR PRINTED CERTIFICATE YOU WILL BE UNABLE TO TEST
+IF YOU ARRIVE WITHOUT YOUR PRINTED CERTIFICATE YOU WILL BE UNABLE TO TEST-Assignments for e-courses will NOT be made earlier than 90 days before you test.

 What should I wear to a live class?